Adeline-Chew/DSC_my_food_app/README.md

 Our application generally consist of 5 main components/pages:
 1. Home Page

-    - A componenet that displays donations made, donation goals met and dicovering events around us.
+    - A component that displays donations made, donation goals met and dicovering events around us.
 2. Discovering Page

-    - A componenet that displays options to discover food banks around you and provide donating food to others.
+    - A component that displays options to discover food banks around you and provide donating food to others.
 3. Map Page

-    - A componenet that displays a map that locates nearby food banks.
+    - A component that displays a map that locates nearby food banks.
 4. Donation Page

-    - A componenet that displays options to support the needy through means of monetary donations.
+    - A component that displays options to support the needy through means of monetary donations.
 5. Settings Page

-    - A componenet that displays options to view current profile, change app themes and quit the app.
+    - A component that displays options to view current profile, change app themes and quit the app.

 ## Project Members